dcunited001/te-xel-io/app/posts/2015-01-27-lean-kanban-and-anime.md

 ### Retelling A New Story

 I like the idea of iterating on the same story and producing similar versions, similar to how the Legend of Zelda series always takes you to a different version of the world.
-This keeps things interesting and new developments.
-The occurs occasionally in western literature, but mostly older stuff and sometimes it's not officially the same story.
-For example, Romeo and Juliet is based on another story with the same title that and it's very similar, or so I'm told.
+This keeps things interesting and offers new developments.
+This occurs occasionally in western literature, but mostly older stuff and sometimes it's not officially the same story.
+For example, Romeo and Juliet is based on another story with the same title and it's very similar, or so I'm told.
 This idea of retelling the same story in various ways seems to occur a lot in Eastern media.

 Some people get very offended when details in a story are changed or altered across different media or when a series is rebooted.
 However, I think this is one of the greatest strenths of transitioning from manga to anime.
 Usually most of the changes aren't significant, but occasionally they are.
 This can occasionally be negative, as most fans responded poorly to changes in story for Black Lagoon: Roberta's Blood Trail.
 But IMO, it seems that the anime is the more polished, final vision of these manga.